bwang514/PerformanceNet/README.md

 ```
 ## Scripts

-We provide several scripts supporting training model, inference, and synthesizing audio for easy managing the experiments. (so far only training uploaded, will update the remaining very soon.)
+We provide several scripts for easy managing the experiments.

 ### Train a new model